tarunkolla/FISH-Language/README.md

 Command to Execute the compiler and the runtime:

-  If .fish file is in a separate folder: java -jar fish.jar path/to/the/program/file.fish
+  If .fish file is in a separate folder:<br>
+  java -jar fish.jar path/to/the/program/file.fish

-  If .fish file is in the same folder as fish.jar java -jar fish.jar <filename>.fish
+  If .fish file is in the same folder as fish.jar<br>
+  java -jar fish.jar <filename>.fish